th0tmaker/WebDesign/Authentication Forms/README/README.md

 # Authentication Forms (HTML/CSS/JS Frontend Web Dev)

-**An authentication form is a user interface element that allows users to sign in, register for a new account, reset their password, or recover a forgotten password.The following images are my designs of the most typical authentication forms for a website or application:**
+**An authentication form is an interface element that allows users to sign in, register for a new account, reset their password, or recover a forgotten password.The following images are my designs of the most typical authentication forms for a website or application:**